Here’s How to Prepare Yourself

 Be prepared to answer not only why you want to go to medical school but also why you’d be an asset to the program.
 Examples include; describing how you can see yourself representing the school beyond the classroom.
 This question allows you to demonstrate you’ve done your research on the school, by incorporating how you envision yourself participating in student-run organizations that extend well beyond the lecture halls, and into the community.

-Prepare a list of questions you'd like to ask the admissions advisor at the end of the interview.
-Any admissions advisor who's serious about the process will be thrilled to know that you have a list of questions, and genuinely happy to answer any questions.
+Prepare a list of questions you’d like to ask the admissions advisor at the end of the interview.
+Any admissions advisor who’s serious about the process will be thrilled to know that you have a list of questions, and are genuinely happy to answer any questions.

 Do mock interviews with family and friends.
 Lisa says this is important because, “it will help you better answer questions in a concise, articulate way.
 You will have the opportunity to polish your interviewing skills and, in turn, feel more comfortable and interview better.”

 Be prepared to talk about your clinical experience clearly and concisely, in addition to your academic background.
 Secondly, we want to know what you learned about the field that perhaps you didn’t expect, some experiences that you have had that have been particularly impactful and why.